khan4019/github-profile-search/README.md

 # Profile

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.0-rc.1.
+The goal of this challenge is to see whether you can do some basic front end development.
+You don’t have to know angular2 or material design or typescript.

-## Development server
+## Getting started
+1. Make sure you have node  and npm installed
+1. If you don't have angular cli install, run `npm install -g @angular/cli`
+1. Fork this repository
+2. Run `npm install`
-Run `ng serve` for a dev server.
+3. Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-## Code scaffolding
+## General Guideline
+1. Feel free to use internet
+2. You don't have to finish both level.
+3. We recommend you to spend two hours and submit as much as you can
+4. The project has angular material design incorporated.
+Feel free to use any component .

 Run `ng generate component component-name` to generate a new component.
-You can also use `ng generate directive/pipe/service/class/module`.
+You can also use `ng generate service service-name` to create a service.

-## Build

-Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
-Use the `-prod` flag for a production build.
+# Challenge-Level-1: Fetch data and display
+1. Github user api: `https://api.github.com/search/users?q=eric` takes a search string to search users in github.
+The search string could be passed as parameter q
+4. Create a textbox in the main component under src\app\main to take user name and search that user name in github by using the above mentioned api
+5. From the search result display the total number of github user in `total_count`
+6. Display first 10 users in the search result
+7. Feel free to use material design (already included in the repository)

+# Challenge-Level-2: Create a new component and route
+4. The goal of this level is to create a component to display user profile detail
+1. Allow user to navigate user profile detail from main component.
+5. Create a route in the src/app/app.routes.ts

 ## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).

-## Running end-to-end tests

-Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).
-Before running the tests make sure you are serving the app via `ng serve`.

 ## Further help